Last editedMar 20237 min read

-At first glance, especially if you are a smaller organization, it can seem confusing and like a lot of effort, however, it is worth it.
+At first glance, especially if you are a smaller organisation, it can seem confusing and like a lot of effort; however, it is worth it.

 What should you do next?

-The specific compliance requirements you will need to meet will depend on the size of your business and the number of transactions you take so the next step is to make sure you comply with the right level for your business.
+The specific compliance requirements you will need to meet will depend on the size of your business and the number of transactions you take, so the next step is to ensure you comply with the right level for your business.

-The lower levels, with a higher number of transactions, may require additional checks and audits to be compliant.
+The lower levels, with a higher number of transactions, may require additional checks and audits to comply.

 2. Use a trusted payments provider